ankonzoid/artificio/image_retrieval/README.md

 python3 image_retrieval.py
 ```

-after adjusting parameters in `image_retrieval.py` to your purpose (`simpleAE` is simple FC autoencoder, `convAE` is multi-layer convolutional autoencoder, `vgg19` is pre-trained VGG19)
+after adjusting parameters in `image_retrieval.py` to your purpose (models to try include: `simpleAE` = simple FC autoencoder, `convAE` = multi-layer convolutional autoencoder, `vgg19` = pre-trained VGG19)

 ```
 modelName = "convAE"  # try: "simpleAE", "convAE", "vgg19"
 trainModel = True
-saveModel = False
 ```

-All retrieval visualizations can be found in the `output` directory.
+All retrieval visualizations can be found in the `output` directory for each respective model.

 ### Example output